3 Resources for Diabetic Patients

-If you’re in a field working with diabetic , helping your patient thrive extends into all parts of their life.
-We’ve created this guide to help supplement your medical expertise with resources for diabetic patients who are still adjusting to their day-to-day.
+If you’re in a field working with diabetic patients, helping your patient thrive extends into all parts of their life.
+We’ve created this guide to supplement your medical expertise with resources for diabetic patients who are still adjusting to their day-to-day.

 3 Resources for diabetes patients

-Diabetes affects the whole body and for this very reason, it’s important your patients know who else they can rely on to medically monitor their condition.
-The more people your patient has on their team, the better they can assess any changes or complications happening, and seek help immediately.
+Diabetes affects the whole body, and for this very reason, your patients must know who else they can rely on to monitor their condition medically.
+The more people your patient has on their team, the better they can assess any changes or complications happening and seek help immediately.

-Depending on your line of medicine, you may want to recommend your patient gets in contact with other specialists who can help assess your patients' needs.
+Depending on your medicine line, you may want to recommend your patient get in contact with other specialists who can help assess your patients’ needs.

 Some specialists to mention to your client include: